quantumquantara-arch/aureon/evercycle-codex/evercycle_transitions.md

 # 6. Purpose
 # ------------------------------------

-This file defines how Aureon and NexLevelAI interpret movement through time.
+This file defines how Aureon interprets movement through time.
 It transforms the Evercycle from static measurement into dynamic temporal evolution.